Multi-aspect Multilingual and Cross-lingual Parliamentary Speech Analysis: Conclusions and Further Work

 There are many open avenues for further work.
-A larger analysis of all 16 parliaments in the ParliaMint collection would require a much larger research team but would produce a very interesting comparison between the parliaments.
-The proposed methodology could be extended with other topic models and better training datasets for sentiment and emotions when they become available.
+A larger analysis of all 16 parliaments in the ParliaMint collection would require a much larger research team who would be able to interpret the results but would produce a very interesting comparison between the parliaments.
+The proposed methodology could be extended with better training datasets for sentiment and emotions when they become available.
 We could analyze a broader spectrum of emotions, but currently, existing datasets are inadequate for our purpose due to differences in the covered domains.

 \textbf{Funding Information}